 Tara’s Thoughts on AI: A Writer’s Perspective

-Instead of resisting the rise of AI, Tara leaned in.
-She began exploring AI tools like ChatGPT, MidJourney, and Squibler, not as competition, but as collaborators.
-What she found surprised her.
+Instead of resisting AI, I leaned in.
+I started exploring tools like ChatGPT, DALL·E, MidJourney, and Squibler—not as threats, but as collaborators.
+And what I found genuinely surprised me.

-AI wasn’t here to replace her — it was here to assist.
+AI wasn’t here to replace me.
+It was here to assist.

-To Tara, AI is a tool — just like a thesaurus or spell-check — but on steroids.
-It’s great for structure, speed, and scale.
-But the heart of writing?
+To me, AI is a tool—like a thesaurus or spell-check, just on steroids.
+It’s amazing for structure, speed, and scale.
+But the soul of the work?
 The storytelling, the nuance, the emotion?
 That still comes from a real person.

 Surprise!
-Yep, the whole website you’re browsing—from the visuals to the words you’re reading—was built using AI tools.
-But don’t let that fool you into thinking it’s all robot work.
-I’m still here, hands on the keyboard, adding my own spark and making sure my voice shines through every piece.
+The website you’re exploring—from the visuals to the words—was created with the help of AI tools.
+But don’t think for a second it’s all machine-made.
+I’m still here, fingers on the keyboard, making sure my voice shines through in every piece.

-Her thoughts on AI have evolved from fear to fascination.
-She doesn’t see it as a threat, but as a shift — one that will challenge writers to go deeper, be more original, and bring more humanity to their work.
+My view on AI has shifted from fear to fascination.
+I don’t see it as a threat—I see it as a shift.
+One that’s challenging writers to dig deeper, stay original, and bring more humanity to the page.

-Because while AI can write, only humans can truly feel.
+Because while AI can write, only humans can feel.

 About Me